wouterbulten/wouterbulten.github.io/about.md

 See my [LinkedIn](https://www.linkedin.com/in/wouterbulten) or [GitHub](https://www.github.com/wouterbulten) page.

 The design of this blog is built upon the [Mediator](https://github.com/dirkfabisch/mediator) theme and hosted using [GitHub Pages](https://www.github.com).
-Blog header by Federico Bottos.
+Blog header (on the homepage) by Federico Bottos.

 ### Footnotes